jai-k-gohil/DES-Implementation/README.md

-# DES-Implementation
+# Vault
-This contains implementation of DES encryption algorithm (Data Encryption Standard) in Java.
+It allows to secure(encrypt) provided text(string) with DES encryption algorithm (Data Encryption Standard) in Java.
-This built static implementation of DES as the keys itself that are used along with the algorithm are hardcoded.
+This built contains static implementation of DES keys, that are used along with the algorithm.
+Never the less they can be manipulated if required.

 To learn more about the algorithm look [here](https://en.wikipedia.org/wiki/Data_Encryption_Standard)